adzcai/rlbook/book/bandits.md

 ```

 :::{attention}
 Note that the matrix $A_t^k$ above might not be invertible.
 When does this occur?
 One way to address this is to include a $\lambda I$ regularization term to ensure that $A_t^k$ is invertible.
 This is equivalent to solving a *ridge regression* problem instead of the unregularized least squares problem.
 Implement this solution.
-TODO SOLUTION CURRENTLY SHOWN
 :::

 +++